Here’s How to Get A Gorgeous Manicure Without Going To The Salon!

 As someone who is always applying gel polish or nail glue to my precious extremities, let me tell you that constant and continued use of this kind of product can be damaging to fingernails.
 It’s encouraged to not try to pry off the nails when removing, but to instead follow the proper removal technique outlined above.

 If you peel off the nails, you risk ripping off a protective layer and making your fingernails weak and brittle.
 This also causes them to be more prone to breakage.
-I like to give my nails a break between manicures by applying a strengthening polish and giving my cuticles some love with hydrating oil.
+I like to give my nails a break between manicures by applying a strengthening polish and giving my cuticles some love with a hydrating oil.

 And if the idea of nail glue freaks you out, look for the ImPress brand of nails.
 It’s the same concept, except there’s a thick sticker adhesive already applied to the underside of the nails, so you simply peel, stick, and go.
 The Hip2Save team loves them!